Debugging

 - Check your element patterns in the

-boundaries/elementssetting - Verify pattern is correct in the element descriptor
+boundaries/elementssetting - Verify the pattern is correct in the element descriptor

 - Ensure descriptor patterns are listed in the correct order (first match wins)